AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

     - Texture Units
     - RT Cores
 - Warp
+  - All warps from the same thread block will also be assigned on the same SM.
   - Allocated to a sub partition and resides on the sub partition from launch to completion.
   - A warp is referred to as active or resident when it is mapped to a sub partition.
   - A sub partition manages a fixed size pool of warps.
     - 16 for the Volta architecture;
     - 8 for the Turing architecture.
+    - E.g., NVIDIA Geforce RTX 2080 Ti (Turing architecture)
+      - 68 Multiprocessors, 64 CUDA Cores/MP, In total 4352 CUDA Cores
+      - Each SM has 4 sub partitions
+        - Each sub partition has 16 CUDA Cores, and manages 8 warps
+      - Each SM could host 32 active warps (1024 threads)
+        - Maximum number of threads per multiprocessor:  1024
+        - Maximum number of threads per block:           1024
   - Active warps can be in eligible state if the warp is ready to issue an instruction.
     - The warp has a decoded instruction;
     - All input dependencies resolved;